Every day is animation day for animation screenwriter Vivek Shukla - AnimationXpress

 Shukla says, There are two problems in animation screenwriting.
 One is monetary, other is audience.
 There is no channelised audience.
 They are there but we had to find them.
 Animation had just started in India in the time I started writing.
 It was very hard.
 It was like traveling a beautiful journey all alone without money.But I enjoyed the whole process.”

 During theatre days, he downloaded the script and started reading it like a comic book just for curiousity.
-It taught him how to write,explore and evolve.He is self taught man and never went to any school.
+It taught him how to write,explore and evolve.He is self taught man and never attended any script writing school.

 Vivek’s journey of animation writing started with Chhota Bheem.
 He wrote a couple of episodes but he moved on because it was a very format show, however it was a good learning experience.At that time he came across Disney’s Vikram, Adventures of Bal Hanuman.